 Canadian credit unions are unique in the ways that they conduct business and serve their members.
 They open accounts, complete transactions, accept deposits, offer business services, and much more.
 But what we celebrate as the credit union difference extends far beyond financial services.

-gave more than $31.4 million through donations and sponsorships
+gave nearly $28.5 million through donations and sponsorships

-contributed nearly $4.6 million in financial services to community organizations
+contributed more than $2.4 million in financial services to community organizations

 In addition to the monetary support, credit union employees support their local communities through volunteerism.
 Seventy percent of credit union survey respondents said that their employees volunteered during their unpaid time off, and almost half of the credit unions surveyed also said their employees participated in community activities as part of their paid work.